 If you are looking for a quality kit with many pieces for tackling all sorts of dents, I recommend HOTPDR’s Dent removal 76-piece tool kit.
 I can also confirm that Zafit’s 55 piece dent repair kit works very well and it is cheaper than the 76 piece tool set.

 In many cases, after the repair is complete, there is little or no evidence that a dent ever existed.
 The typical tell-tale sign is a small black plug in a door end or door jamb, where the PDR technician must drill a hole to access the back side of the dent.

 PDR is the least invasive way to repair a dent or ding.
 Unlike traditional body shop repairs, PDR does not compromise the vehicle in any way.
 For vehicles with custom paint jobs and for exotic cars, PDR is often the only way to retain the value of the car and maintain paint perfection.

-PDR is not always perfect.
-Oftentimes the PDR technician can remove the ding, but the paint may crack, or you may have a paint chip in the center of the ding.
+Certainly for usual dents or dings, I recommend calling a good PDR specialist.
+Keep in mind though that PDR isn’t always perfect.
+Oftentimes the paintless dent repair technician can remove the ding, but the paint may crack, or you may have a paint chip in the center of the ding.

 Sometimes a paint booth ends up being the best solution.
 Visit a traditional paint and body shop as your last resort.
 I know that everyone hates dents so be sure to research all your options so you are looking your best on the road.